BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Conversion Functoids

-• Convert DateTime format Functoid: This functoid allows you to convert DateTime format.
+• Convert DateTime format Functoid: This functoid allows you to convert the DateTime format.

 Dynamic Generators Functoids